johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 #### `distributed func` internals

 > **Note:** It is a future direction to stop relying on end-users or source-generators having to fill in the `_remote_` function implementations.
 However we will only do so once we've gained practical experience with a few more transport implementations.
-This would happen before the feature is released from it's experimental mode however.
+This would happen before the feature is released from its experimental mode however.

 Developers implement distributed functions the same way as they would any other functions.
 This is a core gain from this model, as compared to external source generation schemes which force users to implement and provide so-called "stubs".
 Using the distributed actor model, the types we program with are the same types that can be used as proxies--there is no need for additional intermediate types.